bahrus/be-prop-slotting/README.md

-... same as Example 1a, but now it update's oMyCustomElement's url property.
+... same as Example 1a, but now we specify non default places to pass property value to.

 ## Example 2 [TODO]